fmuellr/SDG_bioinformatics/Functional analysis.md

 One of the main benefits of using DAVID is the vast amount of categories that you obtain as well as various statistical and functional analysis options.
 However, this is also one of its downsides, meaning it requires more effort and time for appropriate visualisation.
 As well, due to the nature of how terms are names, particularly when using functional annotations known as KEGG pathways, terms can be non-descriptive or false-descriptive (i.e., the name is not appropriate to your list of gene), but more on this later.

-First, lets navigate to the (DAVID homepage)[https://david.ncifcrf.gov].
+First, lets navigate to the [DAVID homepage](https://david.ncifcrf.gov).
 The click the tab at the top that says *Start Analysis*.
 You are now presented with a screen divided into two sections: on the left you have three tabs called *Upload*, *List*, and *Background* where you input your data.
 On the right, you will see the output from your analysis.

 ![David_start](./Images/David_a.png)